twelvebore/kb_builder/README.md

 * `switch`: The plate that switches snap into.
 * `top`: A plate to sit on top of the switch plate for people who do not want the floating keys look.

+#### layer -> inset

+When set to true, the outline for this layer will be identical to the interior cutout on a "closed" layer.
+This will allow the plate to be inset within an open or closed layer.

+No screw holes will be drawn.

+If both `inset` and `oversize` are set, and `oversize` is a positive value, the plate will not fit within the open/closed layer.

 #### layer -> holes

 The holes list allows you to specify holes to be cut in this layer.
 If you place a hole inside an existing cutout the hole will not appear on the final drawing.